Why the Pull Back Car?

 Let's Open Up the Car

-There can't be that many parts, right?
+It's just a toy, there can't be that many parts, right?

 Let's Talk About Gears